MikeAtom/BangStats/README.md

 ## Installation
 1. Download the latest release from the [releases page](https://github.com/MikeAtom/BangStats/releases)
 2. Extract the archive to a folder of your choice
+3. Install the pytorch with CUDA support.
+See [here](https://pytorch.org/get-started/locally/) for instructions.
-3. Install the dependencies by running `pip install -r requirements.txt` in the folder you extracted the archive to
+4. Install the dependencies by running `pip install -r requirements.txt` in the folder you extracted the archive to
-4. Run the program by running `main.pyw` in the folder you extracted the archive to
+5. Run the program by running `main.pyw` in the folder you extracted the archive to

 Side note: If you intend to use GPU acceleration, you will need to have an NVIDIA GPU and install the pytorch with CUDA support.
-See [here](https://pytorch.org/get-started/locally/) for instructions.
+Once again, see [here](https://pytorch.org/get-started/locally/) for instructions.

 ## Usage
 First of all, the program cannot get data out of thin air.
 You will need to provide it with screenshots of the in-game live results screen.
 The more screenshots you provide, the more accurate the statistics will be.